-- Record the child's wishes and feelings explicitly and say how these views were obtained. - Record the child's own words or upload their pictures, photographs or written documents where possible. - Ensure observations for younger children, or those children without verbal communication capture their world, experiences and responses to it.
+- Record the child's wishes and feelings explicitly and say how these views were obtained. - Record the child's own words or upload their pictures, photographs or written documents where possible. - Ensure observations for younger children, or those children without verbal communication.